UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

  As of the afternoon, work continues to bring Kathleen back up.
 16:20 - We expect to be able to put Kathleen back in service tomorrow.

+- 2023-03-16 08:20 - Kathleen is back up and running jobs and you should be able to log in again.
+ This took a bit longer than expected as we had some configuration issues with the login nodes that were fixed last thing yesterday, after which we ran some test jobs.
+ Any jobs that were running when the nodes powered down will have failed.

 ### Young

 - 2023-03-14 09:30 - A datacentre cooling issue has caused servers in Young to overheat and power off.